Privacy-Cost Trade-offs in Smart Electricity Metering Systems: Target Load as a Constant Value

 \subsection{Impact of the Duration of Prediction and Past Horizons}

-Fig. \ref{fig:PVconstant_PastShortCompare} shows the load profiles for various combinations of prediction and past horizons $H_F$ and $H_P$, respectively.
-As expected, a larger $H_F$ produces ``flatter'' target and grid loads (see Fig. \ref{fig:PVconstant_Pred}), compared to a smaller $H_F$ (see Fig. \ref{fig:PVconstant_Past1}).
+Fig. \ref{fig:PVconstant_PastShortCompare} shows the load profiles for various combinations of $H_F$ and $H_P$.
+As expected, a larger $H_F$ produces flatter target and grid loads (see Fig. \ref{fig:PVconstant_Pred}), compared to a smaller $H_F$ (see Fig. \ref{fig:PVconstant_Past1}).
 However, when $H_F$ is larger the resulting grid load is more distant from the target load, thus resulting in a higher information leakage according to our definition of privacy leakage in Eq. (\ref{eq:privacy}).
 In fact, when $H_F$ is small, the grid load values that are compared to the target load are few, and the EMP is able to determine a target load that is close to the grid load within the analyzed time window.
-On the other hand, when $H_F$ is large, the EMP needs to find a single target load that matches a longer interval of predicted grid load values; as a result, the target load may be less representative for some periods.
-A longer past horizon leads to a flatter target load (see Fig. \ref{fig:PVconstant_Past2}), however, the improvement for the grid load is not as evident as in the case of a longer prediction horizon.
+On the contrary, when $H_F$ is large, the EMP needs to find a single target load that matches a longer interval of grid load values; as a result, the target load may be less representative for some periods.
+A larger $H_P$ leads to a flatter target load (see Fig. \ref{fig:PVconstant_Past2}), however, the grid load is spikier compared to considering a larger $H_F$.

 Fig. \ref{fig:PVconstant_VaryingPred_CostCompare} shows the average information leakage $\mathcal{P}$, average cost $\mathcal{C}$, and average target load variance with respect to $H_F$.
 The average target load variance, which can be considered as another privacy indicator, is defined as